 - During the planning phase, include others in the company who are not usually part of the decision process to highlight purchasing trends they’re noticing.

-It is also important for bridal shops to analyze the interactions the consultants had with their customers or potential customers that walked into the store and interacted with the dresses.
+It is also important for bridal shops to analyze the interactions between consultants and potential customers.
 What impression did they leave with?
-Word-of-mouth is still one of the biggest modes of communication within the bridal industry since it is so largely based off of recommendations.
+Word-of-mouth is still one of the biggest modes of communication within the bridal industry.

-Recently, bridal stores were able to competitively capitalize on Alfred Angelo’s bankruptcy by offering discounts to desperate brides and their bridal parties.
-This marketing move will help brides recommend the bridal shops that helped them in this unusual (and panicked) time for years to come.
+Recently, bridal stores capitalized on Alfred Angelo’s bankruptcy.
+How?
+They offered discounts to desperate brides and their bridal parties.
+That marketing move will likely result in valuable bridal shop recommendations for years to come.

 Tips to Increase Interest in the Off-season:

-- Inspire consumers to think differently about your product or service by marketing the other unique ways it can be beneficial to them.
+- Inspire consumers to think differently about your product or service.

-- Focus on delivering a positive experience, offline and online, to maintain a positive reputation and connect with influencers often so that the conversation about your product/service is constant.
+- Deliver a positive experience, offline and online, to maintain a positive reputation.

 Bridal shops can consider surveying their brides and pick the top five most popular venues in your area as an experiment.
 Use geolocation filters on Snapchat at those venues to pique interest as couples are considering the event space or as couples are documenting their day.
 This same idea can also be applied to local bridal expos and other wedding-related places throughout the bride’s journey.